mathesh-me/aws-ha-deployment-jenkins-terraform/README.md

 - Create a new pipeline job in Jenkins and configure it to use the `Jenkinsfile` in the repository.

-- Run the pipeline job to deploy the AWS infrastructure.
+- Run the pipeline job and choose deploy to deploy the AWS infrastructure.

-- Run the pipeline job again to deploy the application to the AWS infrastructure.
+- Run the pipeline job and choose destroy to destroy the Created infrastructure.

 ## Contributing 🤝